z4kn4fein/kotlin-semver/Module.md

 <br/>

-- **Hyphen Ranges**: Describes an inclusive version range.
+- **Hyphen Range**: Describes an inclusive version range.
 Wildcards are evaluated and taken into account in the final range.
   - `1.0.0 - 1.2.0` translates to `>=1.0.0 <=1.2.0`
   - `1.1 - 1.4.0` means `>=(>=1.1.0 <1.2.0-0) <=1.4.0` which finally translates to `>=1.1.0 <=1.4.0`
   - `1.1.0 - 2` means `>=1.1.0 <=(>=2.0.0 <3.0.0-0)` which finally translates to `>=1.1.0 <3.0.0-0`

 <br/>

-- **Tilde Ranges (`~`)**: Describes a patch level range when the minor version is specified or a minor level range, when it's not.
+- **Tilde Range (`~`)**: Describes a patch level range when the minor version is specified or a minor level range, when it's not.
   - `~1.0.1` translates to `>=1.0.1 <1.1.0-0`
   - `~1.0` translates to `>=1.0.0 <1.1.0-0`
   - `~1` translates to `>=1.0.0 <2.0.0-0`